DavidFRodgers/firstboot/README.md

 Install Dependacies (sudo will not be installed if only the root user was configured)

-`# apt-get install python3-sshtunnel sudo`
+`# apt-get install python3-sshtunnel git sudo`

 Download and expand firstboot

-`# wget ...`
+`# git clone ...`

-`# tar -xzvf firstboot.tar.gz`

 `# cd firstboot`

-Edit settings in firstboot.conf
+Edit settings in firstboot.conf with your favourite editor

 `# nano firstboot.conf`

-Set the server ip, username used with "ssh-copy-id", and ensure the ssh private key is the once created with "ssh-keygen"
+Set the server ip, username used with "ssh-copy-id", and ensure the ssh private key is the one created with "ssh-keygen"

 Run install-client.sh

 `# ./install-client.sh`

-Shutdown the client and convert it to a template.
+Shutdown the client

 `# shutdown now`

+Convert it to a template.

 ## Running Firstboot